 The arrangements for Braddock’s expedition:

 Edward Braddock exactly fitted these requirements.
-Until his appointment as colonel of the 14th Foot in 1753, Braddock spent his military career in the Coldstream Guards, as a regimental subordinate of Lord Albemarle and the Duke of Cumberland.
+Until his appointment as colonel of the 14th Foot in 1753, Braddock spent his military career in the Coldstream Guards as a regimental subordinate to Lord Albemarle and the Duke of Cumberland.

-Braddock had almost no field experience, his one foray being in 1745 to assess the defences of Ostend, but was courageous and doggedly determined.
+Braddock possessed little field experience, his one foray being in 1745 to assess the defences of Ostend, but was courageous and doggedly determined.

-The orders drafted for Braddock and Keppel left them no option but to conduct the expedition in compliance with the requirement for a march through Virginia along Nemacolin’s Path and the capture of Fort Duquesne.
+The orders drafted for Braddock and Keppel left them no option but to conduct the expedition in compliance with the requirement for a march through Virginia along Nemacolin’s Path and the capture of Fort Duquesne as the first aim.

 Keppel’s orders directed him to land Braddock’s army in Virginia, taking it up the Potomac as far as possible in the direction of Will’s Creek.